December 18, 2019

-- Add your Double Cream and Baileys to a pan, and heat till just before boiling point.
+- Add your double cream and Baileys to a pan, and heat until just before boiling point.

-- Pour the mixture over the Chocolate/Baileys and whisk/stir till smooth.
-If there are any lumps that haven't quite melted, whack the mixture in the microwave for 10 seconds at a time till melted fully!
+- Pour the mixture over the chocolate/Baileys and whisk/stir until smooth.
+If there are any lumps that haven't quite melted, whack the mixture in the microwave for 10 seconds at a time until melted fully!

 - Once melted - pour the mixture into the tart tin.
 Sometimes I find this easier to do in the fridge, to save me having to carry the full shell of runny liquid.

-- Leave the tart to set in the fridge till solid - it will take at least 3 hours!
+- Leave the tart to set in the fridge until solid - it will take at least 3 hours!

 For the Decoration